jimtendo/QuteSQL/README.md

 ## Todo

 - Create wrapper QSqlDatabase class (with functions like executeQuery(), getName(), etc)
 - Create log tab that shows history of all SQL commands executed.
+(Should do as list view or something)
 - Store settings in SQLite Database (Storing using QSettings is inconvenient with arrays.)
 - Export selected

+## Bugs
+- Remove Table doesn't work if table has constraints (MySQL)
-- SQL Splitter
+- SQL Splitter (Not sure if class works 100%)

 ## SQLite Database Schema